AznStevy/Maybe-Useful-Cogs/README.md

 **Support**

-If you would like some support for these cogs because nothing ever works, you can talk to me in my server, [Stevy's Whateverthing](https://discord.gg/QFxABGj).
+If you would like some support for these cogs because nothing ever works, you can talk to me in my testing/spam server, [bot testting](https://discord.gg/T5HHf7k).
 I don't bite, I promise :3